Prit04/RHUL-Final-Year-Project/diary.md

 ### 22/10/2024

 I have created a 2D scene for the players HUD, with a placeholder health bar.
 The rest of the HUD will be added soon.
 I have also linked and overlayed it on the main game screen, having tested it, it is functional.
 I cannot test this health bar till i create some enemies, so my next goal is to create a simple enemy factory.

+### 23/10/2024

+I have worked on the enemey 3D model and given it a script, which lets it move randomly and have speed and health.
+I then created a spawn factory in the main game state which will spawn the enemey randomly on the map.
+This is al tested and works as needs be.
+One error encountered was the enemey kept spawning into the map then falling below, this was a simple fix by chaning its y coords higher.